 Menus are planned to ensure that the USDA requirements are met or exceeded.
 A lunch meal consists of five components: protein, fruit, vegetable, grain, and milk.
 A breakfast meal consists of a protein or grain, fruit, and milk.
-Please see the links on the District’s website for the breakfast and lunch menus.
 A student may refuse certain items, but must take a fruit or vegetable.
 The full price is still charged even if a student declines certain parts of the meal.

 Student Lunch Prices

 $3.50 at Madison Middle & High Schools

 Student Breakfast Prices